 The Feynman Technique

 Write your ideas down.
-It will help you think, and uncover the gaps in your knowledge
+It will help you think, and uncover the gaps in your knowledge.
+Image generated using DALL-E

-In this article, I'll introduce the famous Feynman technique.
-A learning method and mental model for learning developed and used by Richard Feynman.
+Learning is a process.
+It takes time.
+And without a good approach, we often don't identify the gaps in our knowledge.
+In this article, I introduce the famous Feynman technique in its purest and simplest form.
+It's a learning method and mental model for learning, developed and used by Dr. Richard Feynman.

 Introduction